Monarchy of the Netherlands: Importance and position within Dutch society

 The importance and position of the monarchy within Dutch society has changed over time, together with changes in the constitutional position of the monarchy.

 The monarchy of the Netherlands was established in 1815 as a reaction to the decline and eventual fall of the Dutch Republic.
 It was observed at the time that a large part of the decline of the republic was due to a lack of a strong, central government in the face of strong, centrally led competitor nations such as Great Britain and the French kingdom.
 After the defeat of Napoleon Bonaparte in 1813 and the resurrection of the Netherlands, it was decided to reform the republic in the Kingdom of the Netherlands with a monarchy rather than the old stadtholder system.

-The original monarchy was absolute in nature, with the States-General serving as more of an advisory board without the power to do much against the king.
+Originally, the king was a near-autocrat.
+Ministers were responsible solely to him, with the States-General serving as more of an advisory board without the power to do much against the king.
 This state of affairs allowed the king great freedom to determine the course of the nation and indeed William I was able to push through many changes that set the nation on the course towards industrialization and wealth.
 He also established the first Dutch railway system and the Nederlandsche Handel Maatschappij, which would later evolve into the ABN Amro bank.
 On the other hand, his policies caused great discord with the Southern Netherlands, leading to the Belgian Revolution and a years-long war.
 A backlash against these policies plus rising fear of early Marxism led to acceptance by William II of a series of reforms, starting with a new constitution in 1848 (which was the start of a continuing series of limitations on royal power).

 Direct political power and influence of the king continued until 1890, although it slowly declined in the meantime.
 Both William I and William II proved quite conservative rulers (although William II was less inclined to interfere with policy than his father was), William I resisted major reforms until eventually conflict with the States-General and his own government forced his abdication.
 William III's reign was a continuous saga of power struggles between the monarch and the parliamentary government (which he forced out a couple of times), plus major international crises due to the same stubbornness (including the Luxembourg Crisis).
 As a result, the Dutch government used the succession of William III by a female regent as an opportunity to make a power play and establish government authority over royal authority.